Interior Designer Elkhart Goshen Indiana

 A design is a pleasing composition of all your thoughts, goals, ideas and variables brought to life in a manner that makes sense and looks good to you and your family.
 I created the garden plan for this blog post by hand using paper, color pencils and markers.
 Creating a pleasing composition can be challenging for most people without some experienced coaching and lots of hands on experience (aka: failures) so don't hesitate to hire a professional to help achieve your vision quicker and easier than you can do on your own (wink, wink).

-Source and shop for the items within your budget!
+Create a to do list or action steps necessary to get you to the end result.
+This might mean sourcing and shopping for the items on your list within your budget!
 Buy the seeds, bulbs, perennials, annuals - whatever is on your plan!
 There is not as much shopping going on as if you were just winging it, but that just means you're spending more time doing more important things like going on vacations and attending kids soccer games!

 Hello Gorgeous Black Eyed Susan - you diva chicken you!!!